michaelschwarz/Ajax.NET-Professional/README.md

 ## Serialization settings

 [AjaxPro](https://www.ajaxpro.info) allows the deserialization of arbitrary .NET classes as long as they are a subtype of the expected class.
 This can be dangerous if the expected class is a base class like `System.Object` with a large number of derived classes.
-In such a case, a attacker can try to provide any class to AjaxPro.
 The .NET framework contains several "dangerous" classes that can be abused to execute arbitrary code during the deserialization process.

-For security reasons, [AjaxPro](https://www.ajaxpro.info) provides the `jsonDeserializationCustomTypes` setting, which allows to restrict the classes that can be deserialized.
+For security reasons [AjaxPro](https://www.ajaxpro.info) provides the `jsonDeserializationCustomTypes` setting, which allows to restrict the classes that can be deserialized.
 The setting supports allow- and blocklists.

 The following example shows an allow list configuration that only allows the deserialization of objects from a specific namespace: